1. What is H2B visa?

 - Limited to one employer’s specific job, opportunity; it may not be transferred from one employer to another

 In the vast majority of cases, H-2B applications filed by job contractors may not be approved since they are for permanent jobs.
 The temporary or permanent nature of the work involved in such applications is determined by examining the job contractor’s need for the workers, rather than the needs of its customers.
 When examined from this perspective, the need for the workers involved in applications filed by job shops is almost always a permanent need.
-A job contractor, that is in the business of supplying the labor needs to one or more customers, has a permanent need for such workers outside the scope of the particular agreement, and should be informed that he/she may wish to consider filing a permanent application.
+A job contractor, that is in the business of supplying the labor, has a permanent need for such workers outside the scope of the particular agreement, and should be informed that he/she may wish to consider filing a permanent application.

 Note: In order to meet its burden of proof, such a contractor would need to establish that it had not previously employed workers to perform this particular type of service and that there was no possibility that it would do so again after the performance of the particular contract.
 Under this scenario, a job contractor might be able to qualify for H-2B status based on the work being either a peak load or a one-time occurrence.

-Note: In emergency situations the regional administrator may waive the time period specified, provided the regional administrator has an opportunity to obtain sufficient labor market information on an expedited basis on the U.S. worker availability.
-However, none of the minimum conditions of employment (wages, housing, and other benefits) are waived.
+Note: In emergency situations the DOL may expedite the time periods specified.
+However, none of the minimum conditions of employment (wages, housing, and other benefits) are waived

 An H-2B visa application may be denied when: